Bukit Barisan Selatan National Park

 Bukit Barisan Selatan National Park is a national park in Sumatra, Indonesia.
 The park located along the Bukit Barisan mountain range, has a total area of 3,568 km2, and spans three provinces: Lampung, Bengkulu, and South Sumatra.
 Together with Gunung Leuser and Kerinci Seblat national parks it forms a World Heritage Site, Tropical Rainforest Heritage of Sumatra.

-A signboard containing a welcome message to Bukit Barisan Selatan National Park a few kilometers away from the citi of Liwa, Indonesia West Lampung Regency, the secondary forest of Bukit Barisan National Park is designated by UNESCO as aworld heritage.
+A signboard containing a welcome message to Bukit Barisan Selatan National Park a few kilometers away from the town of Liwa, Indonesia West Lampung Regency, the secondary forest of Bukit Barisan National Park is designated by UNESCO as a world heritage.

 Flora and fauna

 The national park stretching along the Bukit Barisan mountain range is in average only 45 km wide but 350 km long.
 The northern part is mountainous with its highest point at Gunung Pulung (1,964 m), while its southern section is a peninsula.
 It is covered by montane forest, lowland tropical forest, coastal forest and mangrove forest.